 Wood is a classic material that feels great in your hands.
 However, it tends to hold onto bacteria quite a bit and as far as durability goes, it pales in comparison to other materials used to make handles.

 Laminate is pretty much a composite of plastic and wood.
 You might confuse it for wood because of its awful resemblance but unlike wood, laminate is far much easier to care for and durable too.

 Plastic is adorable, to say the least.
 Easy to maintain and awfully light too which makes it superb if comfort is what you’re looking for.
 However, it is quite frail too and hence cracks easily when exposed to heat.

-Because of the nature of filleting, you’re going to need a fillet knife that is a little more flexible.
+Because of the nature of filleting, you’re going to need a flexible fillet knife that won’t break.
 And I don’t mean that you should go for a flimsy knife.
 Certainly not!
-It should be flexible in the sense that you can easily maneuver around the meat with little or no difficulties at all.
+A filleting knife should be flexible in the sense that you can easily maneuver around the meat with little or no difficulties at all.
 Preferable something short that fits in your hand just fine.